nojronatron/BF-BMX/README.md

 Usage instructions for BF-BMX Desktop App and Server Service.

-1. Meet minimum requires as state in [Target Environment And Dependencies](#target-environment-and-dependencies).
+1. Meet minimum requires as stated in [Target Environment And Dependencies](#target-environment-and-dependencies).
 1. Configure [Local Environment Variables](#configure-local-environment-variables) to set behavior of the Desktop App and Server service.
 1. Download the ClickOnce :tm: [installer](#install-desktop-app) to the Windows computer that is running Winlink Express, and run the installer (link to published files is TBD).
 1. Copy the [Server Service](#run-the-server-service) zip folder to a location and un-zip it.
-1. Make note of the `log location` presented in the [Server Service console output window](#server-service-overview) and _do not_ close the window.
+1. Make note of the `log location` presented in the [Server Service console output window](#server-service-overview)
-1. Make note of the `logfile path` that is presented in the [console window](#server-service-overview).
-This is where you will find logs of actions and discovered data in the Windows file system.
+1. _Leave the console window open_ so the server service continues to run.
+1. Configure the Desktop App to monitor up to three directories where Winlink Express messages are stored, and `Start` the monitors.

 ## Configure Local Environment Variables

-BFBMX will create a folder for its logfiles in the Documents folder of USERPROFILE, for example:
+BFBMX will create a folder for its logfiles in the Documents folder of USERPROFILE with either Server or Desktop appended to the name, like:

-C:\Users\username\Documents
+- Desktop: `C:\Users\{username}\Documents\BFBMX_Desktop_Logs`
+- Server: `C:\Users\{username}\Documents\BFBMX_Server_Logs`

+BFBMX will also assume the Desktop and Server are running on the same machine on port `5150` unless you set Enivornment Variables.

+Environment Variables that apply only to the Desktop App:

+- `BFBMX_DESKTOP_LOG_DIR_`: Name of the folder where the Desktop App will store its log files.
+Recommend a name like "BFBMX_Desktop_Logs".

 Environment Variables that apply only to the Server Service:

-- `BFBMX_BACKUP_FILE_NAME` = Filename to store server data entries as readable JSON.
-Recommend a name like: "BFBMX-LocalDb-Backup.txt"
-- `BFBMX_SERVER_FOLDER_NAME` =  Name of the folder where the server will store various other log files.
-Recommend a name like: "BFBMX_Server_Logs"
+- `BFBMX_SERVER_LOG_DIR`: Name of the folder where the server will store log files.
+Recommend a name like "BFBMX_Server_Logs".

 Environment Variables that apply to BOTH Desktop App and Server Service:

-- `BFBMX_FOLDER_NAME` = Name of the folder where the Desktop App will store its log files.
-Recommend a name like: "BFBMX_Desktop_Logs"
-- `BFBMX_SERVERNAME` = Name or IP address of server hosting the BF-BMX API.
-The server name or IP _must_ be accessible as `localhost` if local, or by an IP Address if remote (hostname if DNS is available on the network).
+- `BFBMX_SERVER_NAME`: Name or IP address of server hosting the BF-BMX API.
+Use the server IPv4 address or `localhost` unless you know for certain a reliable name resolution service is available on your network.
-- `BFBMX_SERVERPORT` = The port that the BF-BMX API host is available on.
-Default port is `5150`.
-Check with the server computer operator to confirm correct port number configuration.
+- `BFBMX_SERVER_PORT`: The port that the BF-BMX API host is listening to.
+The default port is `5150` but the Server Operator might select another so check with them to verify before continuing.

 How to Set Environment Variables so they survive logout/restart: